Kids Blossom OT (Standard)

 Funding Options

-• Medicare rebate; see your GP for eligibility for Chronic Disease Management (CDM) or Complex Neurodevelopmental Disorder (CND) treatment plan
+• Medicare rebates (GP referral required under Chronic Disease Management (CDM) or Complex Neurodevelopmental Disorder (CND) plans

 OT & Founder